Gerri the Geranium

 The History Fair is a great subject for recording a day in your life.
 There are opportunities to film activities such as horses plowing fields, historical baseball games, military reenactments and more.
 Send a digital copy to firstname.lastname@example.org and we may ask for permission to post it on our website.

-Learn about games from the past in our historical games area.
+Learn about games from the past in our historical games area near Boxwood Hall’s display.

-Attend a historical sporting event – a baseball game played by 1864 rules.
+Attend a historical sporting event – a baseball game played by 19th century

-Learn about cooking from another time period at the Heart to Hearth Cookery program (Lenape), the Monmouth County Historical Association or with several military reenactment groups.
+Learn about cooking from another time period with the Johnson Ferry House firepit cooking or with several military reenactment groups.
 Browse the gift shop in the Visitor Center or at Grover’s Corner for books on period foods.

 Did you know that visitors come to New Jersey for more than the shore?
 You can participate in heritage tourism by visiting our historic, cultural or natural resources.
 Monmouth Battlefield is a National Historic Landmark and is visited by people from the United States and the world.
-Many of our visitors come as part of an itinerary to see Revolutionary War Battlefields, canals, presidential birthplaces, homes of famous writers and even places that are believed to be haunted.
+Many park and historic site visitors come as part of an itinerary to see Revolutionary War Battlefields, canals, presidential birthplaces, homes of famous writers and even places that are believed to be haunted.

 Your visit to the History Fair may inspire you to change the world.
 More than half of the participating groups at the NJ State History Fair are charitable (non-profit) groups who give to the community.